 At first, your baby's sleep may not coincide with your own nighttime sleeping pattern.
 Around four to eight weeks of age, your baby's sleeping patterns will change.
 He or she will begin to sleep through one or two nighttime feedings, which will allow you to get five to eight hours of uninterrupted sleep.
 Eventually, your baby will sleep through the night, allowing you to get six to eight hours of rest.

 Around five to six months of age, some infants begin to wake up again at night.
 If this happens, you might want to check with your baby's physician to see if you should start feeding your baby solid foods.

-UPMC Pinnacle is a Cribs for Kid's® partner providing a program to educate parents, family members, child care providers, and health professionals about safe infant sleep and SIDS.
+UPMC in central Pa. is a Cribs for Kid's® partner providing a program to educate parents, family members, child care providers, and health professionals about safe infant sleep and SIDS.
 Learn more about the Cribs for Kids Program.